Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>The evening was nicely spent learning about ***basics of nutritions*** by *[jasonbraganza](https://mjbraganza.com)* in #learnandteach.</sub>

-<sub>Evening I was a little bit disturbed for absolutely no reason at all.
-But I was (actually, still I'm, but trying hard to get rid of it, because definitely there is absolutely nothing about it).
-I think it's ok to feel like these sometimes.
+<sub>Although late evening, I was a little bit disturbed for absolutely no reason at all.
+But I was! (actually, still I'm, but trying hard to get rid of it, because definitely there is absolutely nothing about it).
+I think it's ok to feel like this sometimes.
 It's a part of life.</sub>

 <sub>Listening to [this song](https://www.youtube.com/watch?v=MDXFi3avqo0) on loop from last night.
 It will stay for some more time now. :)</sub>